 Throughout their journey at St Joseph's, pupils will develop an extensive historical knowledge of significant events in British, European and world history ; developing a secure understanding of key historical vocabulary; have an increased awareness and sequential understanding of the past with a sense of chronology and time.

 Finally, they will be given the opportunity to understand with enthusiasm the links between local, regional, national and international history through the exciting first-hand experiences that we will give our children.

 At St Joseph's we aim to provide the opportunities for children to practise key skills, we implement and embed our approach in all that we do.
-Through planning we demonstrate a coherent sequence of learning and coverage of the National Curriculum and key historical skills needed for our learners to develop to their full potential.
+Through planning we demonstrate a coherent sequence of learning and coverage of the National Curriculum and key historical knowledge and skills needed for our learners to develop to their full potential.